 A bird requires enough space to jump around and spread its wings.
-It’s recommended that you give your bird a large cage so it can move around.
+We recommend that you give your bird a large cage so it can move around.

-Most pet owners make the mistake of giving their birds narrow vertical cages for a habitat.
+Most pet owners make the mistake of giving their birds narrow vertical cages.
 Birds don’t move in a straight line and don’t particularly enjoy these cages.
 When picking out a cage, it should be wider rather than taller.
-A good rule of thumb is that the width of the cage is at least twice as wide as their wings.
+A good rule of thumb is that the width of the cage is at least twice as wide as your bird’s wings.

 Powder-coated materials make the best bars for bird cages because some metals react poorly with certain bird species.
-Stainless steel cages are also durable and readily available.
+Stainless steel cages are durable and very easy to find at pet stores.

-You will want a cage where the floor is easy to clean.
+A good cage is one where the floor is easy to clean.
 As messy as birds are you will need to change out the bottom of the cage fairly often to remove waste such as food droppings or poop.
 The easier it is to clean, the less hassle it will be on cleaning days.
-If you ever notice the floor of your cage is rusty or chipping, it is time to replace it.
+If you ever notice the floor of their cage is rusty or chipping, it is time to replace it.

 Another thing to look into when buying a cage is the bar spacing.
-The spacing shouldn’t be too wide that the bird can easily escape.
-If you are finding cages with wide spacing of the bars it is likely that you are looking at a cage meant for a different animal.
+The spacing shouldn’t be too wide that your bird can easily escape.
+If you are finding cages with wide bar spacing it is likely that you are looking at a cage meant for a different animal.

-As you buy the perches, check to make sure that they leave a ¾ inch between the rear and front nails of your bird.
-This gives the bird a secure grip to avoid falls and injuries.
+As you buy the perches, check to make sure that they leave a ¾ inch gap between the front and rear nails on your bird.
+The gap gives your bird a strong grip to avoid falls and injuries.

 Birds love to have to play with toys in their cages.
 Some of the best choices of bird toys include those that a bird can play with and find treats inside.
-Birds are very smart, and they enjoy games and toys which lets them solve problems.
+Birds are very smart, and they enjoy games and toys that let them solve problems.

 Swings and ladders are always popular for your bird to play with.
 Knotted toys make a great choice for bird toys.
 Anything that moves around or lets them do something physical are always good choices.

-Just make sure as you buy toys for them that you avoid those that can choke them or entangle their feet.
+Make sure when you buy them toys that you avoid ones that can choke them or entangle their feet.
 If they get something caught around their feet it will cause them a lot of stress.

-Being in a cage all the time isn’t that great, so once in a while, consider letting your birds outside of the cage in the rest of the house.
+Being in a cage all the time isn’t fun, several times a week let your birds outside of their cage in the rest of the house.
 You can set up perches somewhere interesting for them like near a window so they can look outside.
 It is still a good idea to put something below where they are perched because you never know when they will need to use the toilet.

-Before letting them out of their cage and into your home it is a good idea to trim their nails or else they get stuck in carpeting or on furniture.
+Before letting them out of their cage and into your home it is a good idea to trim their nails or they can get stuck in carpeting or on furniture.

-You should also clip their wings so that they are unable to fly and escape to the wild.
+Many families will clip their wings so that they are unable to fly and fly outside.

-When trimming the feathers of your bird, only trim the flight feathers which facilitate flying.
-Without the primary feathers, your bird will not be able to gain the lift needed to fly.
-If you do this while they are young it may not even be necessary when they are older.
+When trimming your bird’s feathers, only trim the flight feathers which let them fly.
+Without their primary feathers, your bird will not be able to gain the lift needed to fly.
+If you do this while they are young clipping their wings may not even be necessary when they are older.
 If they never learn to fly while they are young they may never learn to fly.

 Understanding the dietary needs of your birds is essential for maintaining healthy birds.
-Birds can eat on their own if served in their bowls but some birds love being fed by hand.
-Feeding them by hand helps to build a bond and also caters for the companionship needed naturally by birds.
+Birds can eat right from their bowls but some birds love being fed by hand.
+Feeding them by hand helps build a bond and also caters for the companionship needed naturally by birds.

 What to feed pet birds

-Most pet owners tend to feed birds on birdseed.
-According to experts, a birdseed diet does not provide the birds with all the nutrition they need to stay healthy.
+Most pet owners tend to feed birds birdseed.
+According to experts, a birdseed diet does not give your birds all the nutrition they need to stay healthy.
 Commercial pellets are the best alternative to birdseed.
 Just like with seeds, a pellet only diet is not the best for your birds.

 Many experts recommend a 70/30 split of pellets to seeds.
 There are commercial pellets mixed with seeds that you can feed your pet.
-If you want in place of seeds you can also use fresh vegetables to give them more variety.
+As an alternative to pellets and seeds many families will feed their birds fresh fruits and vegetables to give them more variety.

 Leftover fruits or vegetables should always be taken away from the cage after four hours to avoid stinking up the cage.
 It’s also worth noting that leftover fruits and vegetables can easily get contaminated.

 About 20 percent of your bird’s diet should be vegetables.
-Pet birds especially enjoy eating green leafy vegetables.
+Birds especially enjoy eating green leafy vegetables.
 Here are some of the best vegetables for your birds.

-Fruits should take up about 5 percent of your bird’s diet.
-Fruits are juicy and also contain dietary fiber to your pet.
-Some of the fruits you can incorporate into your pet’s diet include:
+Fruits should make up about 5 percent of your bird’s diet.
+Fruits are juicy and also contain dietary fiber.
+Some of the fruits you can incorporate into your bird’s diet include:

-Make sure that you always avoid avocados or foods that are prepared using avocado such as guacamole.
-Avocado contains a toxin called persin which could kill your bird just as chocolate can kill dogs.
+Make sure that you never feed them avocados or foods that are made from avocado such as guacamole.
+Avocado contains a toxin called persin which could kill your bird just like chocolate can kill dogs.